Photo by Daniel Beahm 2014

-Donna completed her undergraduate degree in Business Administration at CU-Boulder, and received her Master of Fine Arts degree on full fellowship from Smith College.
+Donna completed her undergraduate degree in Business at CU-Boulder, and received her Master of Fine Arts degree on full fellowship from Smith College.
 She joined the University of Colorado at Boulder as an Assistant Professor of Dance in 2012.
-She is the first professor of tribal/transnational fusion globally, and serves as the departmental director of graduate part-time teaching fellows.
-Donna balances her time lecturing, instructing and touring throughout the U.S. and abroad.
+She is the first professor of tribal/transnational fusion globally, and serves as the department Director of graduate part time teaching fellows.
+Donna balances her time teaching and touring throughout the U.S. and abroad, and has headlined over 50 international festivals since 2012.
+Also dedicated to philanthropic work, she frequently donates her services and performances to conscious organizations and social justice efforts.
+She was the featured soloist and choreographer for the 2015 NYC off- Broadway production of 11 Reflections on September, and also performed this work at the Kennedy Center for the Performing Arts.
+Her collaboration with vocalist Mankwe Ndosi was part of the 2015 Women of the World Festival at the Apollo Theatre.
+She has joined the research and development team of Gaia Bella, the documentary film and performance project directed by Kenji Williams.
+Donna has also added the title of “musical composer” to her docket of skill sets, and is currently in production on an electronic music EP with producer/engineer E.M.C. of Lifted Media.
 Her choreographic commissions and performances continue to generate outstanding critical reviews from print and digital media.

 - Gender representation/social coding in movement practices and dance traditions (both domestically and internationally)